Sparse grid quadrature on products of spheres: Numerical results

 For the unit sphere $\Sphere^2,$ a spherical design \cite{DelGS77} of strength $t$ and cardinality $m$ is a set of $m$ points $X=\{x_1,\ldots,x_m\} \subset \Sphere^2$ such that the equal weight quadrature rule

 is exact for all spherical polynomials $p$ of total degree at most $t$.

+For the numerical examples of this Section, a combination of (approximate) extremal (\emph{E}) and low cardinality (\emph{L}) spherical designs are used, according to Table~\ref{HL-table-DA-designs}.
+These approximate spherical designs were all provided by Womersley \cite{CheW06,Wom09}.

+If we let $m_j := |X_j|,$ the cardinality of $X_j,$ and let $t_j$ be the strength of $X_j$, then the extremal spherical designs listed in Table~\ref{HL-table-DA-designs} have $m_j=(t_j+1)^2,$ and the low cardinality spherical designs have $m_j=(t_j+1)^2/2$ or $m_j=(t_j+1)^2/2 + 1$, and in all cases $t_j \geqslant \sqrt{m_j}-1.$ It is not yet known if a sequence of spherical designs satisfying this lower bound on strength can be extended indefinitely, but there is rigorous computational proof for $t_j$ up to 100 \cite{CheFL11}.
+Also, it is now known that an infinite sequence of spherical designs exists with the required asymptotic order of strength, that is, there is a sequence of spherical designs of cardinality $m_j = \mathcal O(t_j^2),$ \cite{BonRV13} but the proof is not constructive and the corresponding implied constant is still unknown.

 One difference between the constructions for $\Sphere^1$ and $\Sphere^2$ is that the nesting of spherical designs is not efficient.
 The union of two spherical designs of strengths $t_1$ and $t_2$ is in general, a spherical design whose strength is the \emph{minimum} of $t_1$ and $t_2$.
-In the case of our numerical examples, the first design of strength 0 is a single point.
-The next design of strength 1 consists of two antipodal points, so nesting is possible in this case.
+For the approximate spherical designs listed in Table~\ref{HL-table-DA-designs}, the first design of strength 0 is a single point.
+The next design of strength 1 consists of two antipodal points, so nesting is efficient in this case.
 After this, the resulting unions of spherical designs, in general, have strength no greater than 1.

-For the numerical examples, a combination of (approximate) extremal (\emph{E}) and low cardinality (\emph{L}) spherical designs are used, according to Table \ref{HL-table-DA-designs}.
-These approximate spherical designs were all provided by Womersley \cite{CheW06,Wom09}.

-If we let $m_j := |X_j|,$ the cardinality of $X_j,$ and let $t_j$ be the strength of $X_j$, then, for the sequence of spherical designs chosen for our numerical examples, the extremal spherical designs have $m_j=(t_j+1)^2,$ and the low cardinality spherical designs have $m_j=(t_j+1)^2/2$ or $m_j=(t_j+1)^2/2 + 1$, and in all cases $t_j \geqslant \sqrt{m_j}-1.$ It is not yet known a sequence of spherical designs satisfying this lower bound on strength can be extended indefinitely, but there is rigorous computational proof for $t_j$ up to 100 \cite{CheFL11}.
-Also, it is now known that an infinite sequence of spherical designs exists with the required asymptotic order of strength, that is, there is a sequence of spherical designs of cardinality $m_j = \mathcal O(t_j^2),$ \cite{BonRV11} but the proof is not constructive and the corresponding implied constant is still unknown.
+This is one motivation for using optimal weight rules rather than equal weight rules on a single sphere.
+In the optimal weight case, adding points to a rule does not increase its worst case error.